Optimizing Graminoid Composition in Prairie Seed Mixes

 We established a small completely randomized experiment testing seed mix design (soil moisture customization) on dry (sandy) marginal lands.
 We assessed two mixes- a mix using species adapted to dry soils, and a mix using species adapted to medium soils (developed using the Tallgrass Prairie Seed Calculator, tallgrassprairieseedcalculator.com).
 We did minimal soil preparation, and seeded the experiment using a no-till drill in late November 2017.

-Based on one year of data:
+Based on two years of data: